DanWahlin/DockerAndKubernetesCourseCode/samples/blue-green/readme.md

 `kubectl create -f nginx-green-test.service.yml --save-config`

 1. Visit `http://localhost:9001` to ensure the green app is working correctly.
 1. If it is working properly, run the following command to switch the "public" service to the green Deployment:

+**Mac**

 `cat nginx.service.yml | sh config.sh | kubectl apply -f -`

+**Windows**

+`cat nginx.service.yml | ./config.ps1 | kubectl create --save-config -f -`

 1. Visit `http://localhost` and notice that the green Deployment is now being hit using the "public" service.